syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

-This package implements an expression based interactive search tool for Emacs Lisp files and buffers using pcase-style search patterns.
+This package implements an expression based interactive search tool for Emacs Lisp files and buffers.
+The pattern language used is a superset of `pcase' patterns.

-It is multi file/buffer search capable.
+"el-search" is multi file/buffer search capable.
 It is designed to be fast and easy to use.
 It offers an occur-like overview of matches and can do query-replace based on the same set of patterns.
 All searches are added to a history and can be resumed or restarted later.
 Finally, it allows you to define your own kinds of search patterns and your own multi-search commands.